MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/hierarchy-maintenance-tool-preinst.exe.md

 ---
-title: "Hierarchy Maintenance Tool"
+title: Hierarchy Maintenance Tool
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "Understand what the Hierarchy Maintenance Tool does, and why you might use it.
-Includes command-line options reference." ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-core
+description: Understand what the Hierarchy Maintenance Tool does, and why you might use it.
+Includes command-line options reference. ms.date: 10/06/2016 ms.prod: configuration-manager ms.technology: configmgr-core